 He opened the package and took a hungry bite into a crispy toast.
 It was remarkable what a little nourishment could do to his mood.
-His anger dulled as he ate and his thoughts cleared soon afterward.
+His anger dulled as he ate and his thoughts cleared.
 It was a blessed relief and Harry relished in it.

 He was just finishing his scant meal when his friends returned to him, double-checking their belongings.
 Ron then looked up at Harry and paused; he seemed to have realized something since he began scratching his chin thoughtfully.

-"Funny," he said thereafter, still watching Harry quizzically.
+"Funny," he said then, still watching Harry quizzically.
 "When did you have time to shave, Harry?"

 Harry's mildly appeased stomach jumped at those words and he felt heat creep up his face as he slid his palm over the smooth skin on his cheek.